dotnet/fsharp/DEVGUIDE.md

 This repo is where you can contribute to the F# compiler, core library and the Visual F# Tools.

 To learn what F# is and why it's interesting, go to [fsharp.org](http://fsharp.org).
 To get a free F# environment, go to [fsharp.org](http://fsharp.org/use/windows).

-The primary technical guide to the F# Compiler is [The F# Compiler Technical Guide](http://fsharp.github.io/2015/09/29/fsharp-compiler-guide.html) maintained by various contributors and hosted by the F# Software Foundation.
+Our primary technical guide to the F# compiler code is [The F# Compiler Technical Guide](http://fsharp.github.io/2015/09/29/fsharp-compiler-guide.html) maintained by contributors to this repository.
 Please read and contribute to that guide.